Accurate close interactions of Stokes spheres using lubrication-adapted image systems: The method of fundamental solutions

 between sources and collocation points for all particles, recalling \eqref{Gmat}. \item Subtract off the incorrect self-interactions and replace them by the effect of identity blocks, to give

 where $\vec B_{\text{blkdiag}}$ is the block-diagonal matrix with diagonal blocks $\vec B$.

-\end{enumerate} Upon GMRES convergence, the vector $\vec\mu$ is again via \eqref{transform} transformed back to the source strength vector $\vec\lambda$.
+\end{enumerate} \revTwo{If direct summation is used, of course steps 2 and 3 could be combined, but in order to tackle the largest problems we will focus on the use of the FMM where the steps must be separate.} Upon GMRES convergence, the vector $\vec\mu$ is again via \eqref{transform} transformed back to the source strength vector $\vec\lambda$.
 The latter can then be used for solution velocity or pressure field evaluation throughout the fluid.